Botfuel/botfuel-dialog/CONCEPTS.md

 - `QnaDialog` that answers questions using Botfuel's QnA service (see https://app.botfuel.io/docs#qna)

 It is very easy to write new dialog types to implement custom logic.

+#### PromptDialog
+The `PromptDialog` class allows you to prompt the user for entities.
+You can override the `dialogWillComplete` method to perform some actions when all required entities have been extracted.

+### Dialog instructions
+Dialogs come with a set of powerful instructions:
+- `complete` indicates that the dialog is complete and should let the dialog execute other dialogs
+- `wait` indicates that user input is required for continuing execution of the dialog
+- `triggerNext` is used for chaining dialogs
+- `cancelPrevious` is used for cancelling the previous dialog

+See the [sample bots](https://github.com/Botfuel/bot-sdk2/blob/master/SAMPLES.txt) for examples of use of these instructions.

 ## Views
 Each dialog comes with a single view.